New Zealanders open their hearts to newcomers.

-For one thing, we know what coming to new places is like.
-We’re great international travellers and nearly a quarter of us were born outside New Zealand anyway.
-In fact over 90% of us say we have some connection with another country through family, friends or interests.
+New Zealanders know what it’s like arriving somewhere new.
+We’re great international travellers and nearly a quarter of us were born outside New Zealand.
+Over 90% of us feel some connection with another country through family, friends or interests.

-But our warmth and hospitality runs much deeper.
-It comes in large part from being a part of a small country.
-People in New Zealand don’t have to stay aloof to protect their private space.
-Quite the opposite - living on the edge of the world as we do, we prefer to reach out and make connections with people from other places.
+Our warmth and hospitality is also a product of our size.
+New Zealanders don’t have to protect their private space by staying aloof.
+Quite the opposite - living on the edge of the world as we do, we prefer to reach out and make connections.